crate/cratedb-guide/docs/integrate/kafka/docker-python.md

 {"device_id":"beta","ts":"2025-08-19T12:00:00Z","temperature":19.8,"humidity":55.1}
 EOF
 ```

-Messages are newline-delimited JSON for simplicity.
+Events (messages) are newline-delimited JSON for simplicity.

+### Consume events into CrateDB

-Create a simple consumer using Python.
+Create a simple consumer application using Python.
+It consumes events from the
+Kafka topic and inserts them into the CrateDB database table.

 ```python
 # quick_consumer.py